FeeLab/Fee-Scopes/README.md

 ## Assembly

-Step-by-step instructions for assembling the microscopes are provided in `assembly_instructions/`.
+Step-by-step instructions for assembling the microscopes are provided in `assembly_instructions`.
 Most components are secured using UV cure optical cement that can be purchased from [Edmund Optics](https://www.edmundoptics.com/f/norland-optical-adhesives/11818/) or a similar supplier.
 These instructions are a work in progress, so please don't hesistate to contact us if any of the steps are unclear!

 ## Programming